Abdullahsab3/lightspeed/README.md

 # TODO (MVP)
 - Add support for reading operations -> Done
 - Add support for filtering operations -> Done
-- Add support for constraints and indexing -> In progress
+- Add support for constraints and indexing -> Done
-- Add support for kafka events
-- Add support for foreign keys, primary keys, unique keys -> In progress
+- Add support for foreign keys, primary keys, unique keys -> Done
-- Add support for IaC (Kubernetes & Docker)
 - Generate docker-compose to spin up the database -> Done
 - Generate config.toml file -> Done
 - Generate Cargo.toml file -> Done

-# Technical Debt
+# TODO next MVP version
+- Add support for IaC (Kubernetes & Docker)
+- Fix technical debt:
     - Unify all the templates to always use the same keywords-
     - Unify the generation functions into one set of functions that always fill the same fields

-# Nice to Have
+- Add support for tests and swagger documentation
+- Add support for kafka events
+- Add support for foreign keys

+# Long term vision
 - The bigger picture: A universal template engine for CRUD microservices: All you have to do, is define the template in a language of choice, using the template keywords and the language conventions.
+- True modularity: The ability to accumulate different templates in order to introduce new features in the generated service (for example generating kafka when you need it)
 - Support for custom indentation and linting.
 Everything related to this is at this point hardcoded.
 - Optimisations: Incremental computation for example can speed up stuff.
 - Support for self reference within an entity (if you have nested entities like categories for example)